jfletcher20/Order-Tracker/README.md

 # Order-Tracker
+Please note: The program no longer connects to the database and as a result will no longer run (or at least it should not).
+You can still see all the code and forms I created, though, and if you connected it to a database with all the right tables then it would work again just fine.
+The page for "forgotten password" is also no longer active.
-Project written for the Software Engineering course I took during my 2nd year at FOI, IPS v1.2.
+This is the project I made for the Software Engineering course I took during my 2nd year at FOI, IPS v1.2.
 All rights reserved.

 # Softver za provedbu nabave tehničke opreme na fakultetu